 Are Ceramic Knives Safe for Food Prep?

-Ceramic knives are food-safe and do not transfer metallic tastes to food.
+Yes Ceramic knives are food-safe and do not transfer metallic tastes to food.

-Ceramic Knives and Food Oxidation (Banana and Apple Tests)
+These knives and Food Oxidation (Banana and Apple Tests)

 Ceramic knives can help reduce food browning.
 This was demonstrated in tests with bananas and apples.